AI Prompts for Dentists: 15 Ready-to-Use Marketing Prompts

 "Create a 4-week social media content calendar for [PRACTICE NAME], a [SPECIALTY] practice in [CITY].
 Include 3 posts per week across Instagram and Facebook.
 Each post should have: a topic, a suggested caption (40-60 words), and a content type (photo, carousel, short video, or text post).
 Mix educational content (60%), community engagement (20%), and service highlights (20%).
 Avoid repetitive topics across the month."

 Planning content in batches is faster than creating posts one at a time.
-This prompt gives you a full month of dental social media prompts in a single ChatGPT session.
+This is one of the most time-saving AI prompts for dentists because it gives you a full month of dental social media prompts in a single ChatGPT session.
 Edit the output for your brand voice, schedule the posts, and your social presence runs itself for four weeks.

 If you want to take this further, use AI to repurpose each social post into a Google Business Profile update or a short email snippet.
 One prompt, three channels, triple the reach without triple the work.